 Although the awarding of transfer credit (granting of concurrent credit) may colloquially be referred to as a “joint degree program,” that description is a misnomer from an administrative perspective.
 Each institution separately awards its degree.
-A student successfully completing the required courses of study shall receive two degrees, a Juris Doctor/Graduate Diploma in Comparative Law awarded by the LSU Law Center and a Master of Business Administration awarded by the E. J. Ourso College of Business.
+A student successfully completing the required courses of study shall receive two degrees, a Juris Doctor by the LSU Law Center and a Master of Business Administration awarded by the E. J. Ourso College of Business.

 The only change in either degree program is the awarding of concurrent credit.
 A student will have the option of pursuing parallel degree programs with common areas of study.
 A student will be required initially to complete either the first year at the law school or the first year at the business school.

 A student who wishes to first pursue law may choose to complete either the first or the first and second (i.e. “freshman” and “junior”) years of law school before completing the first year of the business school’s M.B.A. program.
 Following completion of the first year of the M.B.A. program, the student would follow a combined curriculum of law and business school courses.
 Students should note that they must complete Evidence (LAW 5605) before being allowed to enroll in Trial Advocacy (LAW 5608), which is conducted over a three-day period one week before the fall semester of the third year.